jasonblanchard/guide-how-to-learn-ruby-on-rails/README.md

 Now that you have the basics down, you are ready for the main course: Rails!  [**Gems**](http://guides.rubygems.org) are reusable plugins that are published by the community, the most popular of which is Rails.
 Rails itself is made up of many smaller gems.

-As an example project, let's build a super simple classifieds site, where we can create and view individual listings.
-We have a completed version available [here](https://github.com/Thinkful/thinklist/), and after each step will include:
+Let's start with a super simple classifieds site called Thinklist, where we can where we can create and view individual listings.
+To get it set up, do the following:

+1. [Download](https://github.com/Thinkful/thinklist/archive/start.zip) and unzip the starter application code
+1. Open up your terminal
+1. Navigate to the Thinklist folder (location may vary):

+    ```bash
+    $ cd ~/Downloads/thinklist-start
+    ```

+1. Install the app's dependencies using [**Bundler**](http://bundler.io):

+    ```bash
+    $ bundle
+    ```

+1. Set up the database:

+    ```bash
+    $ rake db:migrate
+    ```

+1. Start the **server**:

+    ```bash
+    $ bin/rails server
+    ```

+1. Open the application in your browser: http://localhost:3000

+The application is fairly simple, but play around with it a bit to get a feel for it.
+We are going to use this application as a starting place, and learn some Rails by adding some functionality.
+Don't worry if you get lost – after each step, we will include:

 * A link to the code as it should appear
 * A link to the "diff" showing what changed

-in case you get lost.

 ### Boilerplate